 4. Lean into the others’ style.

-This is without a doubt the most important tip for any effective communication, on Zoom or in person.
+This is without a doubt the most important tip for being a better communicator on Zoom or in person.

 The best communication happens when we lean into the style of the person to whom we’re talking.
 The good news about this is we do it naturally.
 Without realizing it, all of us engage in mimicry when we encounter another person.
 By mimicking, we are essentially saying “I behave like you do, I fit in here, and we trust each other.”
-We can mimic someone’s facial expression and body language, but we can also mimic their verbal style of communication.
+We can mimic someone’s facial expressions on zoom and body language on zoom (even their posture on zoom), but we can also mimic their verbal style of communication.

 For instance, some people may get on a work call and immediately dive into an agenda with ferocity and focus.
 Others may get on and wish to talk about how everyone is doing first and what they’ve been up to before getting into the work.
 Some people may get on a Zoom happy hour and speak quickly and excitedly, while others may quietly listen and absorb.